The Beckhoff MX-System: New construction kit for automation replaces the control cabinet!

 Daniel Siegenbrink: Today, our customers think in terms of compact machine modules, but they also always have to consider the control cabinet as a higher-level unit, so to speak.
 Not only does this require a lot of cabling work, but the modularity of the machine concepts cannot be fully represented in this way.
 With our system, on the other hand, this is no problem at all, as the control cabinet can be distributed around the machine on a modular basis rather than being a large monolithic block.

 Hans Beckhoff: The minimized space requirements are yet another crucial factor.
 Machine builders can mount the compact MX-System directly on the machine body, which eliminates the need for a separate control cabinet with its own cable routes.
 This simplifies the installation process considerably, especially in conjunction with pre-assembled cables.
-It also means that the pluggable installation can also be handled by a mechanic rather than electricians only.
+It also means that the pluggable installation can now be handled by a mechanic rather than electricians only.

 What does the MX-System mean for control cabinet construction itself?